MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 - Starting with [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), Kiosk mode looks for Global Assigned Access before showing an empty start menu.
 The kiosk experience will fall back to a global kiosk configuration (if present) if there are failures during AAD group kiosk mode.

-### Issue – Application is not showing up in tiles for multiple-app kiosk mode

-**Symptoms**

-App is configured in kiosk mode but it is not showing up in start menu.

 **Troubleshooting steps**

-Verify that AUMID of app is correctly specified and it does not contain versions.
-Refer to [HoloLens AUMIDs for inbox apps](hololens-kiosk-reference.md#hololens-aumids) for examples.
+- Verify that AUMID of app is correctly specified and it does not contain versions.
+Refer to [HoloLens AUMIDs](hololens-kiosk-reference.md#hololens-aumids) for inbox apps for examples.
+- Ensure that application is installed on the device for that user.
+- If kiosk configuration is based on AAD groups please ensure internet connectivity is present when the AAD user signs in.
+If desired configure [MixedReality/AADGroupMembershipCacheValidityInDays](/windows/client-management/mdm/policy-csp-mixedreality#mixedreality-aadgroupmembershipcachevalidityindays) policy so this can function without internet as well.

 ### Issue - Building a package with kiosk mode failed